MusicDoc/MusicDoc.github.io/README.md

 A|l[Am]as my |l[C]ove you |d[G]o me |w[Em]rong to cast|
 ```

-The result may be rendered as following:
+The result may be rendered as follows:

 ```
  | Am    | C       | G    | Em          |